What is Data Collection?

 The data gets analyzed later to find out if the customers like the beverage or not.

-Whereas, a facility management company might collect data while conducting a routine inspection at one of their client premises.
+Whereas, a facility management company might collect data using facility management software while conducting a routine inspection at one of their client premises.

 Here, the data is analyzed to find out details like average time taken to conduct an inspection, a number of inspections done a day, average no. of tickets raised, and more.